Climate-based onion planting guide for Hood River, Oregon

 Typical days to maturity 95–110

-Gardeners usually start indoors around February 25 and plant outdoors from about April 22.
+Onions are usually started indoors around February 25 and planted outdoors during the normal local window of April 22 to May 6.
 Most varieties need about 95–110 days to reach maturity once they are in the garden.

 Onions are usually a strong local fit in Hood River.
 Most gardeners have some room to work with it here rather than feeling pressed against the calendar.